 Danny is the founder and host of the St Albans Podcast.
-Originally from Plymouth, he has lived in St Albans from more than twenty years.
+Originally from Plymouth, he has lived in St Albans for more than twenty years.
 Danny spent ten years working in local radio for St Albans including hosting the popular drive time show for the community radio station.
 In early 2019, he recognised an opportunity to reach the local community in a new way, by launching a podcast to cover news, views and reviews for the people of the city and surrounding area.
 He has built up a network of local experts who join him regularly to talk about topics from health to music, food to festivals.
 Danny is passionate about raising awareness for great causes and voluntary work in St Albans, as well as supporting the arts.

-Before working in broadcasting, Danny spent more than a decade working with young people as a leader in the locally headquartered Boys Brigade.
+Before working in broadcasting, Danny spent more than a decade working with young people as a leader in the locally headquartered Boys’ Brigade.
 He also ran a mobile DJ business, and still enjoys the occasional gig.

 Danny is an active member of the St Albans community.
 On Saturdays he can be heard as the voice of St Albans City Football Club, making the announcements at Clarence Park.
 He is a long term attendee and trustee of Dagnall Street Baptist Church.
 Danny is also a keen actor and has made a number of appearances in the local theatre.
 He also enjoys the occasional run.

 Sam recently completed her PhD at the Open University, based in Milton Keynes, trying to discover whether the presence of life could be detected on the planet Mars.
-During her undergraduate degree she presented a show on the student radio for four years.
+During her undergraduate degree, she presented a show on the student radio for four years.
 Bringing science and radio together, she hopes to bring a little more detail to some of the science news stories you hear in brief, what to look for in the night sky, as well as some entertaining scientific discussion.
-She runs a science news and reviews blog at: http://www.jupitergirl.co.uk
+She runs a science news and reviews blog at http://www.jupitergirl.co.uk

 Ian Rogers – Hot Topics

-Ian is a former club/mobile DJ from the 1970’s and a lover of music from 1950’s to date, particularly 1960’s.
+Ian is a former club/mobile DJ from the 1970s and a lover of music from the 1950’s to date, particularly 1960’s.
 He is also a regular at Clarence Park following St Albans City, both home and away.
 When Ian’s not working for the St Albans Podcast he works in the local community at the Oxfam bookshop and for the Saints City Trust.
 His ambition is to get some of the tasks that Danny Smith gives him 100% right!